What is Eczema?

 Moisturisers must be used daily to build a protective skin barrier and reduce the chance of developing eczema.
 Moisturisers also hydrate the skin and reduce itch, so you wouldn’t be tempted to scratch the affected area.
 Anti-itch medication in the form of anti-histamines can also be given to reduce the itch.
 Occasionally, a course of antibiotics is required if there is any evidence of skin infection.
 These antibiotics are usually taken orally and you must complete the course for them to be effective and long-lasting.

 In very severe or extensive cases of eczema, oral steroids may be given.
 Phototherapy (UV light) is another treatment option in Singapore for extensive eczema – should eczema cover a large surface of the skin such as the torso or limbs.
-In some cases, oral immunosuppressive therapy with drugs, such as cyclosporine, azathioprine or methotrexate may have to be considered by the dermatologist.
-These eczema treatments are usually prescribed only in severe cases.
+In some cases, oral immunosuppressive therapy with drugs may have to be considered by the dermatologist.
+These eczema treatments are usually prescribed only in severe cases

 Eczema is a chronic condition that can only be treated and not cured.
 Finding the right eczema treatment will depend on your age, medical condition, and the extent of your symptoms, among other things.
 A dermatologist will probably recommend a mix of remedies to achieve optimal results.
 Therefore, it is vital to work with a dermatologist to develop an effective eczema treatment plan to control the itch and rash.